Star-obiero/Star-obiero/README.md

 LinkedIn: [www.linkedin.com/in/obiero-prince-1618a8311]

-Portfolio: [if you have one]

 📂 Featured Projects
 A few cool things I’ve worked on or am currently building:

-🔍 [Project Title] – e.g., A machine learning model that predicts housing prices

-📊 [Project Title] – e.g., Exploratory data analysis on a healthcare dataset

 🤖 [Project Title] – e.g., Image classifier using CNNs